FinweLtd/doc-livesync-all/docs/user_guide/presenting.md

 ### Configuring

 Configuring the devices is quick but an important step.
 It is explained in detail [here](configuration.md).
-Here are some things to consider:
+Some things to consider:

-- How to identify the devices?
+- How to identify the devices during the presentation?
 Will you give each device a name or will the audience use their own names?
 How about color coding the devices and using colors as names?
-Or, if you have lots of device, numbers?
+Or, if you have lots of devices, maybe numbers?

 - Which communication type to use between the control device and the viewing devices?
 Bluetooth or GlobalSYNC?

-- If the audience is suppose to use their own devices, how do you handle channel configuration?
+- If the audience is supposed to use their own devices, how do you handle channel configuration?
 Will you show them the channel number to join on the big screen?
 Will you use your own device as an example and do a configuration live using the big screen?

 !!! note
     You cannot freely choose the channel number.
 You are given a random free number when you configure the control device.
 You can request another one, but not input your own number.

 ### Copying Assets

 Copying your presentation's assets takes some time and cannot be done before you get access to the devices.
 It is explained in detail [here](asset_management.md).
-Here are some tips:
+Also consider these tips:

 - Prepare a *master directory* for your content on your computer.
 This directory should contain only those files that you need to copy to the devices.

 - Install the necessary applications on your computer in advance.
 Get familiar with transferring files to your target devices.

 - Measure the time that it takes to copy *your* assets to the target devices.
-Then calculate what is the minimum time you need for copying assets for all devices.
-Consider if you need help and more equipment.
+Then calculate what is the minimum time you need for copying assets for all devices and compare to the time that is available.
+Consider if you need help.

 ### Rehearsing

-Everyone enjoys a presentation that goes smoothly as planned.
+Everyone enjoys a presentation that goes smoothly.
 Rehearsing is the key to success.
-Learn your material and learn to use LiveSYNC well in advance.
+Study your material and become familiar with LiveSYNC as a tool well in advance.
 If you use personal viewing devices, rehearse with friends, family or colleagues as your audience.
 You will quickly see in which parts they need help, how long they want to explore a particular 360-degree photo, etc.

 !!! note
     Don't be afraid to revise your presentation at this step.
 Often you need to make it more compact by leaving out material.
 Remember, less is more!
 It is much better if you leave your audience hungry for more than bored.

 !!! note
     Once you are ready, remember to recharge the batteries of all devices.
-Then turn them off for transporting.
+Then turn them off for transporting to the target location.

 ## Before a Presentation

 The time just before a presentation is often tense and nervous - even scary.
 Also experienced performers feel stressed.
-While this is a fact of life, there is a few things you can do:
+While this is a fact of life, there are a few things you can do:

 - Come early and reserve enough time to set up everything.
 Both technology and people tend to surprise us in various ways.
 Extra time will help you get familiar with the location, the equipment, and the staff.
 You will feel more confident during your presentation.